 Pally - AI Relationship Management launched Jun 2025.
 The Swarm launched Apr 2025.
 Both launched the same year, meaning they faced similar market conditions and competition levels.

-Pick Pally - AI Relationship Management if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers Productivity.
+Pick Pally - AI Relationship Management if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers Artificial Intelligence.

 Pick The Swarm if community size matters less to you than engagement depth; you need something that also covers API.